 How is holoprosencephaly diagnosed?

-Since it is a defect that can be easily seen at the birth of the child, there is no definitive evidence to confirm the diagnosis; however, by means of imaging studies such as an MRI or a computerized tomography of the brain, the extent of the disease and its subtype can be diagnosed.
+Since it is a defect that can be easily seen at the birth of the child, there is no definitive evidence to confirm the diagnosis; however, using imaging studies such as an MRI or a computerized tomography of the brain, the extent of the disease and its subtype can be diagnosed.

 In addition, holoprosencephaly can also be diagnosed prenatally by abdominal ultrasound of the mother that will clearly show the abnormality in the facial features that confirm the diagnosis.

-The treatment for holoprosencephaly is usually supportive and specific for the deformity that the child has and, therefore, depends on each case.
+The treatment for holoprosencephaly is usually supportive and specific for the child’s deformity and, therefore, depends on each case.

-Plastic surgery should be consulted to correct the cleft lip and cleft palate as well as to reconstruct other facial deformities that are part of the holoprosencephaly.
+Plastic surgery should be consulted to correct the cleft lip and cleft palate and reconstruct other facial deformities that are part of the holoprosencephaly.

 For developmental delays, a specialist in this field of medical science can be a great help to help parents and the child.

-It is very difficult for the parents of the affected child to cope with the disease process and, therefore, counseling sessions are also quite useful for parents.
+It is challenging for the parents of the affected child to cope with the disease process, and, therefore, counseling sessions are also quite useful for parents.

 What is the prognosis or life expectancy in holoprosencephaly?

 The prognosis is variable and depends on the subtype of the disease.
-The alobar form of holoprosencephaly, which is the most severe form, has the worst prognosis and most children do not survive beyond six months.
+The alobar form of holoprosencephaly, the most severe form, has the worst prognosis, and most children do not survive beyond six months.